 The Corporation's shareholder protections may differ from shareholder protections in the United States and elsewhere.
-The Corporation is organized and exist under the laws of Ontario, Canada and, accordingly, is governed by the OCBA.
+The Corporation is organized and exists under the laws of the Province of Ontario, Canada and, accordingly, is governed by the OBCA.
 The OBCA differs in certain material respects from laws generally applicable to United States corporations and shareholders, including the provisions and proceedings relating to interested directors, mergers, amalgamations, restructuring, takeovers, shareholders' suits, indemnification of directors, and inspection of corporation records.